General Information

 Ferrimagnets (FIMs) can function as high-frequency AFMs while being easy to detect as ferromagnets, offering unique opportunities for ultrafast device applications.
 While the physical behavior of FIMs near the compensation point has been widely studied, there lacks a generic understanding of FIMs where the ratio of sublattice spins can vary freely between the ferromagnetic and antiferromagnetic limits.
 In PRB 105, 064410 (2022), we investigate the physical properties of a two-sublattice FIM manipulated by static magnetic fields and current-induced torques.
 By continuously varying the ratio of sublattice spins, we clarify how the dynamical chiral modes in a FIM are intrinsically connected to their ferro- and antiferromagnetic counterparts, which reveals unique features not visible near the compensation point.
 In particular, we find that current-induced torques can trigger spontaneous oscillation of the terahertz exchange mode.
 Compared with its realization in AFMs, a spin-torque oscillator using FIMs not only has a reduced threshold current density but also can be self-stabilized, obviating the need for dynamic feedback.

-Spin pumping converting sub-terahertz electromagnetic waves to DC spin currents has recently been demonstrated in AFMs with easy-axis magnetic anisotropy.
+Spin pumping converting sub-terahertz electromagnetic waves to DC spin currents has recently been demonstrated in AFMs with easy-axis magnetic anisotropy such as MnF2 and Cr2O3.
 However, easy-plane AFMs such as NiO, which are easier to prepare experimentally, are considered to be bad candidates for spin pumping because the Néel vector oscillation is linearly polarized, placing a major restriction on the material choice for practical applications.
 Through a case study of NiO in APL 121, 072401 (2022) , we show that an applied magnetic field below the spin–flop transition can substantially modify the polarization of the resonance eigenmodes, which enables coherent sub-terahertz spin pumping as strong as that in easy-axis AFMs.
 In addition, we find that an applied magnetic field can significantly reduce the threshold of Néel vector auto-oscillation triggered by spin-transfer torques.
 These prominent field-assisted effects can greatly facilitate spintronic device engineering in the sub-terahertz frequency regime.

 This work was partially inspired by the experimental realization of spin pumping in a canted easy-plane AFM (details can be found below), and as a matter of fact, challenged the seemingly established picture that "spin pumping does not work for easy-plane AFMs" we previously argued in PRL 2014.
 Indeed, scientific progress is always built on overturning previous conclusions.